TITLE 8 SOCIAL SERVICES

 8.325.9.13 Covered Services:

 A. Medicaid covers those home health services which are skilled, intermittent and medically necessary.
 The focus of home health services shall be on the curative, restorative or preventive aspects of care.
-The goal of these services shall be to assist the recipient to return to an optimum level of functioning and to facilitate the timely discharge of the recipient to self-care or to care by his/her family, guardian or significant other.
+The goal of these services shall be to assist the recipient to return to an optimum level of functioning and to facilitate the timely discharge of the recipient to self-care or to care by their family, guardian or significant other.
 Services must be ordered by the recipient’s attending physician and included in the plan of care established by the recipient’s attending physician in consultation with home health agency staff.
 The plan of care must be reviewed, signed and dated by the attending physician.
 The attending physician certifies that the recipient has a medical need to receive care at home at the initial certification, and as part of the plan of care review at recertification.
 The attending physician certifies that the recipient requires the skilled services of a nurse, physical therapist, occupational therapist or speech therapist.
 If the recipient requires home health aide services, the physician shall certify the need for these services.
 The evaluation visit is covered whether or not the recipient is admitted to home health care.
 Covered services include the following:

 (1) skilled nursing services;